MicrosoftDocs/win32/desktop-src/FWP/wmi/nettcpipprov/cim-concretejob-killjob.md

 ---
-Description: KillJob is being deprecated because there is no distinction made between an orderly shutdown and an immediate kill.
+description: KillJob is being deprecated because there is no distinction made between an orderly shutdown and an immediate kill.
 RequestStateChange provides Terminate and Kill options to allow this distinction. ms.assetid: 3612331b-f57d-4333-993b-649b2304dfeb
 title: KillJob method of the CIM\_ConcreteJob class